-Additionally, you can click “Ctrl+I” on your keyboard, that will open the “Import” screen, and you will be able to select your desired video.
+Additionally, you can click “Ctrl+I” on your keyboard, which will open the “Import” screen, and you will be able to select your desired video.

-2. Create Your Timeline
+2. Create your timeline

-In order to start working on your footage, you need to create the timeline.
-You can do that by going into the “Cut” tab, and drag and drop your footage to the timeline.
+To start working on your footage, you need to create a timeline.
+You can do that by going into the “Cut” tab and then dragging and dropping your footage to the timeline.

 In the “Edit” tab you can change pretty much everything about your video, so that’s where you want to be.
 Just click on the “Edit” tab at the bottom of the screen.